Koriyou/LPG/LP2.md

-# Name : Wm
+# Name : Waltraud
-## Role : Solo
+## Role : RockerBoy
+### Type of Rockerboy :
+- Idoru
-- you are a Local Vigilante for Hire
+- you are solo
-- your moral compass is Always working for good, trying to take out the "bad guys."
-- you operate in The territory of a particular Fixer or contact
+- you left the group because The rest of the group was murdered or otherwise broken up by external enemies.
+- the type of venue you perform in is Alternative Cafes
-- Someone is gunning for you A Corporation you may have angered.
+- the person gunning for you is Old group member who thinks you did them dirty.

 ## Lifepath :
 ### Personals
 - Cultural origin
-    - East Asian
+    - South East Asian
 - Personality
-    - Friendly and outgoing
+    - Shy and secretive
 - Fashion
-    - Nomad Leathers (Western, Rugged, Tribal)
+    - Asia Pop (Bright, Costume-like, Youthful)
-    - Long and ratty
+    - Short and curly
-    - Tattoos
+    - Spiked boots or heels
 - Values
-    - you value Your word above all else
+    - you value Family above all else
     - I hate almost everyone.
-    - the person you value most is: A public figure and your most valued possession is A letter
+    - the person you value most is: No one and your most valued possession is A toy
 - Family background
-    - Nomad Pack You had a mix of rugged trailers, vehicles, and huge road kombis for your home.
-You learned to drive and fight at an early age, but the family was always there to care for you.
-Food was actually fresh and abundant.
-Mostly home schooled.
+    - Reclaimers : You started out on the road, but then moved into one of the deserted ghost towns or cities to rebuild it.
+A pioneer life: dangerous, but with plenty of simple food and a safe place to sleep.
+You were home schooled if there was anyone who had the time.
+Edgerunners Your home was always changing based on your parents' current "job."
+Could be a luxury apartment, an urban conapt, or a dumpster if you were on the run.
+Food and shelter ran the gamut from gourmet to kibble.
 - Childhood Environnement
     - In a decaying, once upscale neighborhood,now holding off the boosters to survive.
 - Family crisis
-        - Your family was killed, and you were the only,survivor.
+        - Your family vanished.
+You are the only,remaining member.
 - Relationships
     - Friends :
-        - Like an older sibling to you.
-- Like a younger sibling to you.
+        - none
     - Enemies :
-        none
+        - This enemy is Person working for you
+              - he hates you for this reason Caused a major public humiliation.
+              - they have the following means at their disposal An entire gang 12 people.
+              - Their revenge plan is Avoid the scum.
+- This enemy is Person you work for
+              - he hates you for this reason Turned down the other's offer of a job or,romantic involvement.
+              - they have the following means at their disposal The local cops or other Lawmen.
+              - Their revenge plan is Avoid the scum.
     - former lovers :
-        none
+        - none
 - Life Goal
-    Hunt down those responsible for your miserable life and make them pay.
+    - Gain power and control.